wp-plugins/wp-live-chat-support/readme.txt

 * Fully customizable live chat experience
 * Offline messages are now stored (When Live Chat is switched off)
 * Apply animations to the chat window
+* Anonymity for your visitors
+* Choose when to accept chats

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/?utm_source=readme&utm_medium=wordpress&utm_campaign=buy) for only $29.95 once off!